 - a change in appetite causing weight loss or gain

 - thoughts of death or suicide

 A visit to the doctor for this will net a prescription for an antidepressant 99.9% of the time.
 But is this the answer?

-Antidepressants can be very helpful when rapid relief of depressive symptoms is needed.
+Antidepressants can be beneficial when rapid relief of depressive symptoms is needed (although they do take about 4-6 weeks to reach full effect).
 But they do nothing to correct underlying hormone imbalances and have long-term health consequences.